7 Types of Boundaries in Relationships – With Real Examples

 2. Communicate your boundaries effectively.

-3. Communicate the consequence and effects of violating boundaries on your relationship.
+3. Communicate the consequences and effects of violating boundaries on your relationship.

 4. Repeat steps 2 and 3 to reinforce boundaries until they are well-established.